sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-03.md

   set as-path prepend 65001 65001
  ```

-#### 6.1.2: Add the route-map to BGP configuration
+#### 6.1.2: Set Next-hop:
+Route-maps can be used to set next-hop.
 Since we are sending this route-map to your remote neighbor, it should be outbound
 ```
 conf t
 router bgp 65001